 at the UK level, unless there is country-specific evidence.

-at-a-glance UK population trends (as percentage change in breeding
+provides at-a-glance UK population trends (as percentage of change

 sample of colonies; this analysis is only available for